aadejare/new_esrb_rating/README.md

 ### New ESRB Category following the CRISP-DM method

 Helps demonstrate a need for a new categorization for video game ratings through machine learning techniques

+## Motivation

-Motivation: We want to see if Teen is too much of a catchall for most game ratings and if so what could elucidate a new categorization
+We want to see if Teen is too much of a catchall for most game ratings and if so what could elucidate a new categorization.
+This motivation involved the following questions:

+1. Can we see if there's stark distiction between Teen, E10, and M for model prediction
+2. Can we see if there's a need for an inbetween label
+3. Can we predict what will be the indicators of the inbetween variables

 ## Run the project